Generic filters

 • UK needs immigration to meet demand for labour caused by an aging population being supported by a shrinking proportion of working age people.

-• Migration Advisory Committee concluded that migration has:
+• Migration Advisory Committee concluded that increasing net migration has:

-• a positive impact on productivity and GDP;
+• a positive overall impact on productivity and GDP;

 • UK has similar levels of migration compared to other high-income countries (OECD)

-• Post-Brexit there has been a big increase in non-EU net migration and big fall in EU net migration
+• Post-Brexit saw a big increase in non-EU net migration and a big fall in EU net migration

-• Steep post-Brexit rise in immigration was due to policy liberalisations by government:
+• Post-Brexit rise in immigration was due to policy liberalisations by government:

 • a post-study work route – making UK more attractive to international students;